feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl5.md

 }
 {% endhighlight %}

 We have now mastered the basic `dg` library.
 We hope it became clear that it provides building blocks that you can use to solve your very own problem.
 So how do I do Input and Output of fields in my code, you might ask.
 The answer is that we do not do this.
 For input/output you will have to use other libraries that specialize on these operations.
-If we may recommend something (and in fact we use it in our programs), then use JSON as a format for input files and netCDF-4 for output files.
+If we may recommend something, then use JSON as a format for input files and NetCDF-4 for output files.
+Please take a look at the `feltor/src/` folders to see examples of how we ourseleves use our library in connection with JSON and NetCDF for a variety of physical models.